-- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman or, if he is not available, the vice-chairman of absence occasioned by illness or other reason and that person shall report such absence at its next meeting.
+- a Staff matters shall be managed in accordance with the Terms of Reference for the Staffing Sub Committee at Appendix 2. - b A matter personal to a member of staff that is being considered by a meeting of the Staffing Sub Committee is subject to standing order 11. - c Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Council or, the Chair of the Staffing Sub Committee Chair of absence occasioned by illness or other reason and that person shall report such absence to other councillors.
+Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - d In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(c).